Panasonic LX5 vs GF3

 - Better video: Provides higher definition movie capture (1080/60i vs 720/60p).

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - Faster burst: Shoots at higher frequency (3.2 vs 2.5 flaps/sec) to capture the decisive moment.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

 - More modern: Was introduced somewhat (10 months) more recently.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the LX5 or the GF3 handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the LX5 or the GF3 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.